any-docs/css/content/reference/properties/counter-reset/index.md

 ### Built-in `list-item` counter

 Ordered lists ({{HTMLElement("ol")}}) come with built-in `list-item` counters that control their numbering.
 These counters automatically increase or decrease by one with each list item.
 The `counter-reset` property can be used to reset the `list-item` counters.
-Like with other counters, you can override the default increment value for `list-item` counters by using the {{cssxref("counter-increment")}} property.
+Like with other counters, you can override the default increment value for `list-item` counters by using the `counter-increment` property.

 ## Formal definition